How Much Does Telemedicine App Development Cost in 2025

 2.1.
 Platform, Features and Design Complexity

-Platform Selection Impact: Native iOS and Android development requires separate codebases, potentially costing $100,000 to $250,000 per platform.
-Cross-platform telehealth app development using React Native or Flutter can reduce costs by up to 50% while maintaining near-native performance.
-Web-based solutions offer the most economical approach but may have limitations in functionality.
+Native development for both iOS and Android requires separate codebases, which can push costs to $100,000–$250,000 per platform.
+Cross-platform frameworks like React Native or Flutter can reduce development costs by up to 50%, while web-based solutions are the most cost-effective but offer limited device functionality.

 2.2.
 Technology Stack and Integration